LinkedInAttic/white-elephant/README.md

 ## Hadoop Jobs

-There are two Hadoop jobs, both managed by a job executor which keeps track of what work needs to be done.
+There are three Hadoop jobs, all managed by a job executor which keeps track of what work needs to be done.

-The first job is a Hadoop log parser.
-It reads log files stored in Hadoop, parses out relevant information, and writes the data out in an easier-to-work-with Avro format.
+The first two jobs parse and convert raw job configurations and logging into an easier-to-work-with Avro format.
+Together, these two datasets can serve as the base data for a variety of usage analytics workflows.

-The second job reads the Avro-fied log data and aggregates it per hour, writing the data out in Avro format.
+The third and final job reads the Avro-fied log data and aggregates it per hour, writing the data out in Avro format.
 It essentially builds a data cube which can be easily loaded by the web application into the DB and queried against.